aronfowler/lovelyman/_posts/2020-05-10-on-home-interiors.md

 <br>

-* Paintings in contemporary art museums, divide visitors broadly into two categories: those who admit openly the work on display is incomprehensible; and those who pretend it somehow makes sense.
+* Paintings in contemporary art museums divide visitors broadly into two categories: those who admit openly the work on display is incomprehensible; and those who pretend it somehow makes sense.
 Paintings in the home, by contrast, do not divide people along the same lines because they remain a background feature that is not called forward for particular inspection, and so their meaning never comes into question.

   A painting of unpretentious composition will mitigate the brutality of a bare wall, particularly if the wall is painted a neutral colour.
 But, in the first instance, it would be an error to have walls painted a neutral colour; an appropriate wallpaper should be selected for more comforting results.
 Bathrooms walls may be tiled if affordable at the time.